OolonColoophid/OolonColoophid.github.io/downloadsPage.markdown

 # For Customers

-- [Disclaimer](/downloads/disclaimer.pdf) The disclaim or 'house rules' sets expections for the customers
+- [Disclaimer](/downloads/disclaimer.pdf) The disclaimer or 'house rules' sets expections for the customers

 - [Registration](/downloads/registration.pdf) This registration form should be completed before the repair